GearHost/Docs/docs/how-to-scale-your-cloudsite.md

 ![select plan](https://www.evernote.com/shard/s77/sh/dfbcc0a3-925a-4343-9a9d-f92d896aabfd/509dd16bc110a7ca5e8ea2ddafaab51d/res/8b74073f-9634-4c23-b614-e6f2b837aa79/skitch.png?resizeSmall&width=832)

-The changes are done immediately, your app will start loading the extra resources right away.
+The changes is done immediately, your app will start loading the extra resources right away!

->**Tip:** Trying to view the detailed difference for CloudSite plans?
-We provide more detailed information provided [here!](https://www.gearhost.com/documentation/difference-free-standard-reserved-plans)
+>**Tip:** Each CloudSite has a different amount of resources and we provide the detailed difference [here.](https://www.gearhost.com/documentation/difference-free-standard-reserved-plans)